Do I need to do anything before I arrive?

 The training rink provides a safe space for anyone looking to find their skating feet.

-During normal sessions a limited number of penguins will be available.
+During normal sessions a limited number of polar bears will be available.

-The penguins are only for use on the training rink.
+The polar bears are only for use on the training rink.

 Ice Guides can be pre-booked to provide additional assistance.